BilyZ98/BilyZ98.github.io/_posts/2025-01-18-llm-kv-cache-first-attempt.md

 5 times inference time saving.
 Not bad.

+The peak memory usage between with kv cache and without kv cache is nearly the same.
+This is because that sequence length is the same with or without kv cache.
+However, kv cache do bring some advantages.
+Here's the answer from gpt.

+> Actually, there is a difference in memory usage when using KV cache for LLM inference.
+While it's true that the maximum memory usage might be similar, the way memory is utilized and managed can vary significantly.
+> 1. **Memory Allocation**: With KV cache, memory is allocated for storing key-value pairs from previous computations.
+This can lead to more efficient memory usage as the model doesn't need to recompute values, reducing the overall memory footprint during inference.
+> 2. **Memory Management**: KV cache helps in better memory management by reusing previously computed values.
+This can lead to more stable memory usage patterns, avoiding spikes in memory consumption that might occur without caching.
+> 3. **Performance Optimization**: By reducing redundant computations, KV cache can lead to faster inference times, which indirectly affects memory usage.
+Faster computations mean less time spent holding intermediate values in memory, leading to more efficient memory utilization.

 <!-- lol.
 It does not improves any.
 Why is that? -->
 <!-- There is a bug in my code that does not feed all  -->
 <!-- previously generated tokens into model when `use_kv_cache=False` -->